Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Introduction

 We finish the introduction by giving one more reason as to the importance of estimating the spot volatility.
 As mentioned above, while spot volatility estimation can, at least conceptually, be seen as a byproduct of integrated variance estimation, interestingly enough, one can also use spot volatility estimation as an intermediate step toward the estimation of integrated volatility functionals of the form $I_{T}(g):=\int_{0}^{T}g(\sigma_{s}^{2})ds$.
 Specifically, once an estimator $\hat{\sigma}_{t}^{2}$ of $\sigma^{2}_{t}$ has been developed, one can naturally devise an estimator for $I_{T}(g)$ of the form $\hat{I}_{T}(g)=\Delta_{n}\sum_{i=1}^{n}g(\hat{\sigma}^{2}_{t_{i}})$, where $t_{i}=i\Delta_{n}$ and $\Delta_{n}=T/n$, followed by an appropriate bias correction adjustment.
 In the absence of noise, \cite{jacod2013quarticity}, \cite{li2019efficient}, and \cite{mykland2009inference} have developed methods for the estimation of these functionals (see also \cite{li2016generalized}, \cite{ait2019principal}, and \cite{li2017adaptive} for related methods and other applications thereof).
 Recently, \cite{chen2018inference} developed an estimator for $\hat{I}_{T}(g)$ based on a forward finite difference approximation of the standard pre-averaging estimator of the integrated variance.

 The rest of the paper is organized as follows.
 Section \ref{setting} introduces the setting of the problem and the main result.
 Section \ref{optimal_para} shows an application of our main theorem: the optimal parameter and kernel selection.
-The simulations are provided in Section \ref{simulation}.
+The simulations are provided in Section \ref{simulation}. {\Blue Some conclusions are given in Section \ref{ConcludeSec}}.
 Proofs of our main results can be found in two appendices.